privacybydesign/pbdf-website/pages/meetings.md

    17:00 - 18:00, offered by SURF; requires registration, see below

-**Registration:** Participation is free, but requires registration, by sending an email to: I.Haerkens 'at' cs.ru.nl with your name and intention to join.
+**Registration:** Participation is free, but requires registration, by sending an email to: dis-secr 'at' cs.ru.nl with your name and intention to join.
 Drinks are only available if you register on or before **April 1**.